LHNCBC/lforms/form_definition.md

       Currently it only supports a 'questionLayout' attribute, which has supported values as 'vertical' (default), 'horizontal' and 'matrix'.
 Here is an example:
       `{"questionLayout": "matrix"}`
-    * obxTableColumns - an array defining table columns of the table in the form.
-      If you omit obxTableColumns, a default will be provided with four columns
-      for: "Name", buttons, "Value" and "Unit".
-    If you wish to specify your own definitions, each element in the array should be a hash with the following keys:
-        * name - the column header text
-        * displayControl - This controls display styles of the column.
-It is a hash with the keys of "colCSS" for columns styles.
-The values are an array of hashes of valid CSS styles for the "col" DOM element.
-Here is an example:
-          `{"colCSS": [{"name":"width","value":"30%"}]}`
     * <a name="obrHeader"></a>obrHeader - a boolean that controls whether to show a row fields above the actual form like "Date Date", "Comment", etc.
       The default is true.